Characters: Transformers Prime Decepticons

 - Everything's Better with Spinning: She can do some good tricks and attacks with her spider-legs spinning.

-- Even Evil Has Standards: Brief as it was, there's no mistaking her disgust and shock at learning of Cylas' true nature.
+- Even Evil Has Standards: Brief as it was, there's no mistaking her shock at learning of Cylas' true nature.

 - Expy: Of Blackarachnia and Lockdown, with bits of Tarantulas and/or Rampage.